-We offer both online and in-person sessions meeting you where you are on your unique journey.
+We offer online sessions meeting you where you are on your unique journey.
 We work collaboratively with you to set achievable steps towards your health and wellness goals.

 What are the benefits of CBT versus Mindfulness-Based Cognitive Therapy?